sleeptoken/zettelkasten/JWT Attacks.md

 [[Hashcat]] signs the header and payload from the JWT using each secret in the wordlist, then compares the resulting signature with the original one from the server.

+you can change the jwt token using [JSON Web Tokens - jwt.io](https://jwt.io/) or use burp extension - jwt editor
 ### References
 [JWT attacks | Web Security Academy](https://portswigger.net/web-security/jwt)